premAI-io/benchmarks/bench_burn/README.md

 ```bash
 ./bench_burn/bench.sh -d cuda
 ```
 This will take all the default values (see in the [bench.sh](/bench_burn/bench.sh) file) and do the benchmarks.
 You can find all the benchmarks results for Burn [here](/docs/llama2.md).
+The HuggingFace Llama 2 weights through a conversion process before benchmarking.
+See [setup.sh](/bench_burn/setup.sh) to know more.

 ### 👀 Some points to note:

-1. For CUDA and Metal, Burn runs for only Float32 precision.
+1. Running this benchmark requires [HuggingFace Llama2-7B weights](https://huggingface.co/meta-llama/Llama-2-7b).
+So running this benchmark would assume that you already agreed to the required [terms and conditions](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and got verified to download the weights.
-2. You need to download weights of LLama-2 7B from HuggingFace.
-This repo already does it.
-However it assumes that you already have accepted the [terms and condition](https://huggingface.co/meta-llama/Llama-2-7b-hf) before running or downloading the model and runnning this benchmark.
+2. For CUDA and Metal, Burn runs for only Float32 precision.